chaiNNer-org/chaiNNer/CONTRIBUTING.md

 The backend is a Python application.
 The backend is roughly split into 3 parts:

-1. `backend/src/packages` contains the packages that contain chainner's nodes.
+1. `backend/src/packages` contains the packages that contain chaiNNer's nodes.
 Most nodes are in the `chaiNNer_standard` package.
 2. `backend/src/nodes` contains logic shared between nodes.
 This includes common functionality for task such as upscaling, classes to define inputs and outputs, etc.
 3. The rest of `backend/src` contains the code that glues everything together.
 This includes the code that defines the JSON API, the code that manages the nodes, the node executor, etc.